opensource-nepal/django-nepali/CONTRIBUTING.md

 ## Codestyle

 A [.editorconfig](./editorconfig) is available to maintain the coding style.
-Besides, your code will automatically gets formatted if you have install the pre-commit hook.
+Besides, your code will automatically get formatted if you have installed the pre-commit hook.

 ## Unit tests